Canassatego: Lancaster treaty

 In 1744, Canassatego served as a speaker at meetings to negotiate the Treaty of Lancaster.
 Witham Marshe, a Marylander in attendance, recorded the only written description of Canassatego:

 The first of these sachems (or chiefs) was a tall, wellmade man; had a very full chest, and brawny limbs.
 He had a manly countenance, mixed with a good-natured smile.
 He was about 60 years of age; very active, strong, and had a surprising liveliness in his speech, which I observed in the discourse betwixt him, Mr. Weiser, and some of the sachems.

-At the treaty conference were representatives of five of the Iroquois nations (except the Mohawk, the easternmost tribe), and the provinces of Pennsylvania, Maryland, and Virginia.
-With King George's War underway, the British colonies needed to cultivate a good relationship with their Iroquois neighbors, who might otherwise become French allies.
-After a speech by Canassatego, officials from Maryland and Virginia agreed to pay the Iroquois for land in their colonies, although they believed that the Iroquois had no legitimate claim to those lands.
-Virginia got the better part of the deal, however: although Canassatego and other Iroquois leaders believed that they had sold only the Shenandoah Valley to Virginia, the official deed gave Virginia much more land than that.
+At the treaty conference were representatives of five of the Haudenosaunee nations (except the Mohawk, the easternmost tribe), and the provinces of Pennsylvania, Maryland, and Virginia.
+With King George's War underway, the British colonies needed to cultivate a good relationship with their Haudenosaunee neighbors, who might otherwise become French allies.
+After a speech by Canassatego, officials from Maryland and Virginia agreed to pay the Haudenosaunee for land in their colonies, although they believed that the Haudenosaunee had no legitimate claim to those lands.
+Virginia got the better part of the deal, however: although Canassatego and other Haudenosaunee leaders believed that they had sold only the Shenandoah Valley to Virginia, the official deed gave Virginia much more land than that.

 Near the end of the conference, Canassatego gave the colonists some advice:

 We have one thing further to say, and that is We heartily recommend Union and a Good Agreement between you our Brethren.
 Never disagree, but preserve a strict Friendship for one another, and thereby you as well as we will become the Stronger.

 Our wise Forefathers established Union and Amity between the Five Nations; this has made us formidable, this has given us great weight and Authority with our Neighboring Nations.

 We are a powerful confederacy, and, by your observing the same Methods our wise Forefathers have taken, you will acquire fresh Strength and Power; therefore, whatever befalls you, never fall out with one another.

 Canassatego was concerned that the British colonies lacked a coordinated policy to deal with the military threat coming from New France.
 He made similar recommendations about colonial unity at another conference in 1745.
-His words became a central part of the Iroquois Influence Thesis, the controversial proposal that the Iroquois League was a model for the United States Constitution.
+His words became a central part of the Iroquois Influence Thesis, the controversial proposal that the Haudenosaunee Confederacy was a model for the United States Constitution.
 Canassatego was replaced by Hendrick Theyanoguin as a 6, not 5, Nation diplomat who continued building alliances with Britain's Northern Colonies with his friend William Johnson in 1754.
 Hendrick Theyanoguin was killed fighting the French a year later.
 This work, begun by Canassatego and continued by Hendrick Theyanoguin, progressed towards Benjamin Franklin's introducing "Short Hints towards a Scheme for a General Union of the British Colonies on the Continent" (1754), which became the prototype for the U.S. federal system declared in 1776.